Yale-LILY/Ascle/README.md

 ### Framework of MedGen
 (1) Generative Functions: For the first time, MedGen includes four advanced and challenging  generative functions: question answering, text summarization, text simplification, and machine translation;

-(2) Basic NLP Functions: MedGen consists of 12 essential NLP functions such as word tokenization and sentence segmentation; and
+(2) Basic NLP Functions: MedGen consists of 12 essential NLP functions such as word tokenization and sentence segmentation;

 (3) Query and Search Capabilities: MedGen provides user-friendly query and search functions on text corpora.